 The key here is not to be overly ambitious.
-The more popular search terms will undoubtedly be the most competitive and focusing on these alone will put you in head to head competition with other sites (if other qualifiers like location and the like are not taken into consideration).
+The more popular search terms will undoubtedly be the most competitive and focusing on these alone will put you in head-to-head competition with other sites (if other qualifiers like location and the like are not taken into consideration).

-Part 3 - developing a robust structure
+Part 3 – develop a structure

 We generally prefer and recommend a more granular site structure for our clients.
 Specifically, each topic or subject area has its own dedicated page of content.
-So, for example, a business with five distinct services would have at least five pages of content describing each of those services - more if the particular service or topic area is quite complex.
+So, for example, a business with five distinct services would have at least five pages of content describing each of those services - more if the service or topic area is quite complex.

-Whilst there is a trend (usually by the creative industries) to have single page websites (everything fitted on one page, sectioned by appropriate HTML (which makes sites much more responsive on a mobile device)) we wouldn’t recommend it for the majority of our clients, unless they have only one area of specific focus which they want to gain search engine visibility for.
+Whilst there is a trend (usually by the creative industries) to have single-page websites (everything fitted on one page, sectioned by appropriate HTML (which makes sites much more responsive on a mobile device)) we wouldn’t recommend it for the majority of our clients unless they have only one area of specific focus which they want to gain search engine visibility for.

-Further, develop a structure for your website that uses your identified keywords (in terms of naming pages / categories / tags and the like) rather than using generic terms.
+Further, develop a structure for your website that uses your identified keywords (in terms of naming pages/categories/tags and the like) rather than using generic terms.

-Part 4 – hidden bits: meta-tags n stuff
+Part 4 – hidden but helpful content

 For each structured web page, there can be a number of “hidden” fields which aren’t necessarily visible to the visitor of the page.
-These “meta-tags” were created in the good ole days to help simple search engines index web pages – for example “meta-keywords”.
+These “meta-tags” were created in the good ole days to help simple search engines index web pages – for example, “meta-keywords”.